AddEventInc/add-to-calendar-button/README.md

 Behind AddEvent, Inc. there is a team of passionate people building event and calendar service software.

-With a suite of services ([Share Events](https://www.addevent.com/solutions/share-events), [Collect RSVPs](https://www.addevent.com/solutions/collect-rsvp-events), [Subscription calendar](https://www.addevent.com/solutions/subscription-calendars), [Embeddable calendar](https://www.addevent.com/solutions/embeddable-calendar), [Automated events](https://www.addevent.com/solutions/automated-events)) and their powerful APIs, we power customer communication.
+With a suite of services ([Share Events](https://www.addevent.com/solutions/share-events), [Collect RSVPs](https://www.addevent.com/solutions/collect-rsvp-events), [Subscription calendar](https://www.addevent.com/solutions/subscription-calendars), [Embeddable calendar](https://www.addevent.com/solutions/embeddable-calendar), [Automated events](https://www.addevent.com/solutions/automated-events)) and their powerful APIs, we power customer communication and attendance.

 ## Thank you
 * Thousands of customers providing useful feedback and users using cryptic computer/browser setups where the "Add to Calendar" button also needs to work. ❤️